nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ```

 ### Verifying the JWT signature
-* The access token's integrity (whether it was tampered) can be verified by deriving the signature the JWT payload a
+* The access token's integrity (whether it was tampered) can be verified by deriving the signature the JWT payload using the

 ## References